Skip to content

 Medical Procedures:

 • Debridement: Our podiatrists safely remove the thickened skin and the corn’s core using sterile instruments, providing immediate pain relief.
+This is the safest alternative to risky home methods.

 • Custom Orthotics: Insoles are designed to redistribute pressure and prevent recurrence.